ParmarRohitk/ParmarRohitk/README.md

 	<li> Problem Solving: Analytical thinking, troubleshooting, finding innovative solutions </li>
 	<li> Collaboration: Teamwork, effective communication, project management </li>
  </ul>

-What Sets Me Apart
+<h2>What Sets Me Apart</h2>
-	I thrive on challenges and love working on diverse projects that push the boundaries of web development.
+	<pre>I thrive on challenges and love working on diverse projects that push the boundaries of web development.
 My problem-solving mindset helps me identify efficient and scalable solutions, ensuring a smooth user experience.
-By staying up-to-date with the latest industry trends and continuously expanding my knowledge, I strive to deliver modern, user-friendly applications.
+By staying up-to-date with the latest industry trends and continuously expanding my knowledge, I strive to deliver modern, user-friendly applications.</pre>

-Projects and Contributions
+<h2>Projects and Contributions</h2>
-	Feel free to explore my GitHub repositories, where you'll find a collection of projects I have worked on.
+	<pre>Feel free to explore my GitHub repositories, where you'll find a collection of projects I have worked on.
 From personal projects to collaborative efforts, each repository represents my dedication and passion for creating high-quality software.
-You can check out my contributions, code samples, and the technologies I've employed.
+You can check out my contributions, code samples, and the technologies I've employed.</pre>

-Let's Connect!
+<h2>Let's Connect!</h2>
-	I'm always excited to connect with fellow developers, collaborate on innovative projects, and contribute to the tech community.
+	<pre>I'm always excited to connect with fellow developers, collaborate on innovative projects, and contribute to the tech community.
 If you have any ideas, suggestions, or opportunities, don't hesitate to reach out.
-You can connect with me via the following channels:
+You can connect with me via the following channels:</pre>

 LinkedIn :- https://www.linkedin.com/in/parmar-rohit-k-2b747721b/